 “I just caught this special christmas show on late night tv….i love this version of the song…i have loved it for 54 years now. i was 10 years old when this was aired the first time in 1963.”

 Fa La La La La!
 Ah, Christmas music for the soul!

-Even the stores play these tunes to get shoppers in a good mood (maybe to spend more?).
+Even the stores play these tunes to get shoppers in a good mood (maybe to help you spend more?).

-Christmas music is a valuable part of this well-loved time of year.
+Christmas music evolved into a valuable part of this well-loved time of year.
 Christmas food and holiday songs are endearing and they evoke many emotions and fond memories.

 Last year, we visited my sister-in-law’s home for the holidays.
-She had all of the elements of a great celebration but no Christmas music.
+Oh, she had all of the elements of a great holiday celebration.
+But, she played no Christmas music!

 While the evergreen tree was decorated to the finest detail and the lights were sparkling with charm, the absence of Christmas music was quite pronounced.

-She had made several of our favorite holiday dishes and the gathering was nearly perfect but there was definitely something missing.
+And, the gathering was nearly perfect.
+But, there was definitely something missing.